aaronjoseph/DataScienceNotes/Tokenization - NLP.md

 Tokenization can be used to develop a vocabulary and then K frequently occuring words can be extracted.

+> In the context of natural language processing tasks, tokenization involves breaking down a given text, such as 'My grandma makes the best apple pie,' into a sequence of individual units of meaning, referred to as tokens.
+This process enables the representation of the original text as a series of discrete elements that can be analyzed and manipulated by algorithms

 ### Drawbacks of Tokenization

 OOV - Out of Vocabulary, refers to the new words which are encountered at testing and are not part of the vocabulary